deedeepratiwi/portfolio/README.md

 ### 📈 Analytics
 - 🛒 **Online Retail RFM Analysis**

-  Analyzes customer purchasing behavior using RFM (Recency, Frequency, Monetary) scoring to identify high-value and at-risk customers and optimize marketing strategies.
+  Analyzes customer purchasing behavior using **RFM (Recency, Frequency, Monetary)** scoring to identify high-value and at-risk customers and optimize marketing strategies.
 The dashboard highlights revenue distribution across segments, customer mix, and behavioral patterns through bar charts, pie charts, scatterplots, and a heatmap.
 Python code can be found [here](https://github.com/deedeepratiwi/retail-rfm-analysis/blob/main/rfm_analysis.ipynb).

   ![RFM Analysis](images/rfm_analysis.png)

 - 📚 **Seattle Public Library Cohort Analysis**

-  Analyzes library title retention and longevity through cohort analysis.
+  Analyzes library title retention and longevity through **cohort analysis**.
 Instead of focusing on user churn, it tracks how new titles released each month perform over time — identifying when they drop off, which cohorts retain engagement the longest, and how total collection size evolves.
 Python code can be found [here](https://github.com/deedeepratiwi/seattle-public-library-cohort-analysis/blob/main/seattle_public_library_cohort_analysis.ipynb).

   ![SPL Cohort Analysis](images/spl_cohort_analysis.png)

 ### 🔩 Data Pipeline
-- 🚧 on progress
+- 🎵 **Spotify Audio Features**

+  Analyzed patterns in music characteristics using the Spotify Tracks dataset to understand how audio features such as danceability, energy, and valence evolved across time.
+The raw CSV data was ingested into PostgreSQL using **Python** and then transformed using **dbt** to create clean, analytics-ready models. **Prefect** was used for workflow orchestration to ensure repeatable data pipelines.
+The insights were visualized in an interactive **Tableau** dashboard highlighting long-term feature trends and distribution patterns.
+The entire pipeline was containerized with Docker Compose for reproducible local development, demonstrating end-to-end analytics engineering skills without yet requiring cloud deployment.

 ### 🤖 Machine Learning
 - 🏨 **Hotel Booking Cancellation**